Deuteronomy 12

 Notes

-This section expands on the permission of verses 15-19, addressing the specific scenario of territorial expansion.
-As Israel's borders grow and some families live at great distances from the central sanctuary, the need for local meat slaughter becomes even more pressing.
-The phrase כִּי יִרְחַק מִמְּךָ הַמָּקוֹם ("if the place is too far from you") acknowledges the practical difficulty and provides a solution that maintains the theological principle (all sacred offerings go to the sanctuary) while accommodating human need (ordinary food may be prepared at home).
+This section revisits the permission of verses 15–19 from the perspective of territorial expansion.
+As Israel's borders grow and families live far from the central sanctuary, local slaughter becomes necessary.
+The phrase כִּי יִרְחַק מִמְּךָ הַמָּקוֹם ("if the place is too far from you") acknowledges this directly.
+The solution holds together theological principle and practical need: sacred offerings still travel to the sanctuary; ordinary food may be prepared at home.

 Verse 23 provides the theological rationale for the blood prohibition: כִּי הַדָּם הוּא הַנֶּפֶשׁ ("for the blood is the life").
-The Hebrew נֶפֶשׁ is often translated "soul" or "life" but refers to the animating vital force of a living creature.
-The equation of blood with life is the foundation of the entire biblical sacrificial system: because blood represents life, it has atoning power when offered to God (Leviticus 17:11: "For the life of the flesh is in the blood, and I have given it to you on the altar to make atonement for your souls").
-This principle will be taken up in the New Testament's theology of Christ's blood as the basis for atonement (Hebrews 9:22).
+The Hebrew נֶפֶשׁ is often translated "soul" or "life" but refers to the animating force of a living creature.
+The identification of blood with life underlies the biblical sacrificial system: because blood represents life, it has atoning power when offered to God (Leviticus 17:11: "For the life of the flesh is in the blood, and I have given it to you on the altar to make atonement for your souls").
+This principle carries forward into the New Testament's theology of Christ's blood as the basis for atonement (Hebrews 9:22).

 The distinction in verse 27 between burnt offerings (where both flesh and blood go on the altar) and other sacrifices (where the blood goes on the altar but the worshiper eats the flesh) reflects the sacrificial categories established in Leviticus 1-7.
-The burnt offering (עֹלָה) was wholly consumed by fire as a gift to God; the peace offering and other shared sacrifices allowed the worshiper to participate in a meal before the LORD.
+The burnt offering (עֹלָה) was wholly consumed by fire as an offering to God; peace offerings and other shared sacrifices allowed the worshiper to participate in a meal before the LORD.

 Warning Against Following Canaanite Worship (vv.
 29-32)